stohrendorf/csv-prometheus-exporter/README.md

 Place your `scrapeconfig.yml` in the folder you're starting `app.py` from;
 [see here for an example](./scrapeconfig.example.yml), showing all of its features.

+> You can override the filename (and location) of the scrape config by setting the environment
+> variable `SCRAPECONFIG`, e.g. `SCRAPECONFIG=/etc/scraper/foo.yml python3 /path/to/app.py`.

 ## A note about Proemtheus performance
 Performance matters, and the exported metrics are not usable immediately in most cases.
 The following Prometheus rules have been tested in high-traffic situations, and sped up Prometheus queries immensely.